• Be yourself: we want to get to know you.

 • What kind of opportunities for professional development are available at the firm?

-In addition to researching the basics of the firm, make certain you’re ready with answers to some basic questions about yourself.
+In addition to researching the basics of the firm, make certain you are ready with answers to some basic questions about yourself.
 Of course, answers to questions like the ones below allow us to get to know you better.
-However, we believe you’ll find as well that in developing answers for questions like these, you’ll gain a clearer focus on exactly what it is you’d like to accomplish as a lawyer.
+By developing answers to questions like these, you’ll gain a clearer focus on exactly what it is you would like to accomplish as a lawyer.

 • Why did you decide to go to law school?

-• What did you like most—and least—about your law school?
+• What do you like most — and least — about your law school?

 • What goals have you set for yourself as a lawyer?